LisaPietrek/doodles/README.md

 This folder contains small machine learning projects based on concepts I learned during studies and from books or online courses.
 Each project explores different models or techniques to strengthen my practical understanding of machine learning.

+### homl3_exercises

+This folder contains exercises from the book:
+“Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow" by Aurélien Géron.

 ## random_ideas

 In this directory, you'll find implementations of varioius algorithms or ideaas I came across during my studies and practice sessions.